Passion Conferences

-Passion Conferences (also referred to as Passion and the 268 Generation, originally named Choice Ministries) is a Christian organization founded by Louie Giglio in 1997.
-The organization is known for its annual gatherings of young adults between the ages of 18–25, more specifically college students.
-The organization is also responsible for sixstepsrecords, the worship band Passion, and the megachurch Passion City Church, which serves as the organization’s headquarters.
+Passion Conferences (also referred to as Passion and the 268 Generation, originally named Choice Ministries) is a Christian organization founded by Louie Giglio and Chris Tomlin in 1997.
+The organization is known for its annual gatherings of young adults between the ages of 18 and 25, more specifically college students.

+The organization is also responsible for sixstepsrecords, the worship band Passion, and the megachurch Passion City Church, which serves as the organization's headquarters.
 Until 2009, the headquarters were in Roswell, a suburb of Atlanta, Georgia.
 The first conference was Passion '97, held in Austin, Texas.
-According to the organization, its purpose is to unite college students for a "spiritual awakening in this generation".
+According to the organization, its purpose is to unite college students for a "spiritual awakening in this generation."
 The foundation of the organization's purpose can be found in Isaiah 26:8.

 Since its start, Passion Conferences has operated national conferences annually.
 In 2008, Passion Conferences launched its first global tour that visited 17 countries, starting in Kyiv, Ukraine and finishing in Sydney, Australia.
 Since then, Passion Conferences have continued to host gatherings and tours nationally and globally.
+Most conferences are held in Atlanta, Georgia, home of Passion's world headquarters, at either State Farm Arena or Mercedes-Benz Stadium.

 History

 1985–1997: Early years

 In 1985, Louie and Shelley Giglio founded Choice Ministries at Baylor University in Waco, Texas.
 Choice Ministries began as a campus-based student ministry and after 10 years of ministry at Baylor, Louie and Shelley moved to Atlanta, Georgia.
-In 1997, Giglio founded Passion Conferences in Atlanta under the banner of Choice Ministries to see a spiritual awakening among college students all across the United States and the world.
+In 1997, Giglio along with Chris Tomlin founded Passion Conferences in Atlanta under the banner of Choice Ministries to see a spiritual awakening among college students all across the United States and the world.

 1997–2007: National success

 The first conference took place in Austin, Texas where thousands of college aged students came together during January 1–4, 1997.
+The first event had 2,000 students in attendance.
+The following year grew to 5,000 attendees in Fort Worth.
 Passion have hosted five more national gatherings in the next decade (1998, 1999, 2005, 2006, 2007), which involved more than 70,000 college students in total.
 During this decade, thousands of additional college students connected with Passion through one of several other gatherings, including the OneDay Gatherings in 2000 and 2003 and the Passion Experience Tour.
 Passion also became known for its worship albums over this decade, which featured many prominent contemporary Christian artists like Matt Redman, Chris Tomlin, and David Crowder.